mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * click up arrow in lower-left preceded by the number of local commits that haven't been pushed yet
   * this really syncs with remote which both pulls and pushes
-  * you assigned the keyboard shortcut ctrl-p (cmd-p) to this
+  * you assigned the keyboard shortcut ctrl-y (cmd-y) to this
     * STILL NEED TO ADD THIS WINDOWS KEYBOARD SHORTCUT!
 * current branch is displayed in lower-left
 * to create a branch